Battelle Developmental Inventory, Second Edition

 BDI-2 Data Manager™ Software

-The BDI-2 Data Manager is designed as a web-based scoring software program (Mac or PC) or as a standalone computer software program (PC only).
+The BDI-2 Data Manager is designed as a web-based scoring program.
 The Data Manager program provides consistency in determining all the raw scores totals and the subsequent norm-referenced scores for the BDI-2.
 A wide selection of reports is available to choose from including narrative reports for parents or professionals, score reports for student folders and aggregate reports for program evaluation support.
 All reports can be printed and many reports can be exported and then imported to a word processing file for editing as necessary.